boul/doorman/readme.md

 - Remove the `deeplens-object-detection` function, and add a function for `find_person`
 - Deploy the application to your deeplens

+- WIP Add S3 and SQS permissions to DeeplensGreengrassGroup role

 - Go to the [slack api](https://api.slack.com/apps), and click "create a new app".
 - Give a name, and select your workspace
 - Activate: